 So let us drive on.
 Continuing verse 14 Yahweh says:

 “You shall eat neither bread nor parched grain nor fresh grain until the same day that you have brought an offering to your Elohim; it shall be a statute forever throughout your generation in all your dwellings.

 ‘Aha!
 You see!
 Yahweh does not limit the harvesting; He only limits the eating.’

 But it is very easy to misunderstand this.
 Now here is the counterbalance.
 Here is the verse that the Karaites cannot wait to throw out.
-They cannot deal with this verse and we are going to see them try to explain it away several times in this presentation.
+They cannot deal with this verse and we are going to see them try to explain it away a number of times in this study.
 In Deuteronomy 16:9-10 Yahweh says:

 Devarim (Deuteronomy) 16:9-10:

 9 “You shall count seven weeks for yourself; begin to count the seven weeks from the time you begin to put the sickle to the [standing] grain.

 10 Then you shall keep the Feast of Weeks [Shavuot or Pentecost] to Yahweh or Elohim.”

 What He is saying here is something very simple.
 He is saying when you begin to cut you should begin to count. you should begin your count when you begin to cut.
 And the Karaites say: ‘no, no, no, it does not say that it only says that you are not supposed to eat of it’.